WHAT WE OFFEROur Services

 What usually causes delays?

-Delays often relate to incomplete filings, inconsistent timelines, missing documents, unclear role–qualification alignment, and additional background or security review steps when required.
+Common causes of delay include incomplete filings, inconsistent information, missing documents, weak explanation of eligibility, and additional background or security review when required.

 What does attorney representation typically include?